bext1a/SharedMedia_Bextia/README.md

 ## Installation:

 1. **Manual Installation**:
-   - Download the latest version from CurseForge or WowUp.
+   - Download the latest version from the [Releases page](https://github.com/tu-repositorio/releases) on this GitHub repository.
    - Extract the folder to `World of Warcraft/_retail_/Interface/Addons/`.

 2. **Via CurseForge/WowUp**: